jvnsep/Project2BubbleDisplay/README.md

 ### b.
 Program

-First include SegSev Library and intial its object show below.
+First, include SegSev Library and intial its object show below.
 This library comprises of two files to be include in lib folder, they are SevSeg.cpp and SevSeg.h.

         #include "SevSeg.h"

         SevSeg sevseg;

+Second, assign pins for controller and LED display, also declare constants and variables to be use in the program.

+        const uint8_t RESETPIN = 20;                // input pin for the RESET push button
+        const uint8_t STARTOPPIN = 19;              // input pin for the START/STOP push button
+        const uint8_t LEDPIN1 = 9;                  // output pin for single LED 1
+        const uint8_t LEDPIN2 = 10;                 // output pin for single LED 2

+        uint8_t pushPin;                            // variable identify the pin of push button that being pressed bool stopstate = true;                      // variable if state for start or stop counter byte buttonType = 1;                        // variable which push button was pressed, START/STOP is 1 or RESETis 0 int deciSeconds = 0;                        // variable to count in desiseconds int randNumber;

 ### c.
 Problem